fijblanco/documentation/content/applications/finance/accounting/payments/batch.rst

 Record payments to deposit in batch
 -----------------------------------

-:doc:`Register the payments <recording>` on the bank account on which you plan to deposit them by opening the *Customer Invoice* for which you received a payment, and clicking on *Register Payment*.
+:doc:`Register the payments <../payments>` on the bank account on which you plan to deposit them by opening the *Customer Invoice* for which you received a payment, and clicking on *Register Payment*.
 There, select the appropriate Journal linked to your bank account and select *Batch Deposit* as Payment Method.